-GLORIA (Global Observation Research Initiative in Alpine Environments) is a network and a methodology for surveying alpine summits that was developed by a central group in Austria.
-The main objective of this international collaboration is to asses global distributional shifts of alpine species in response to climate change.
+GLORIA (Global Observation Research Initiative in Alpine Environments) is an international network and methodology for surveying alpine summits that was developed by a central group in Austria.
+The objective of this collaboration is to asses global distributional shifts of alpine species in response to climate change using a simple repeat sampling method for comparisons across time and place.
 In 2004, CIRMOUNT established a North American GLORIA chapter and sponsored the establishment of the first GLORIA sites in North America in the White Mountains of California.
-Since then, 29 GLORIA summits in 8 target regions have been added in California and Nevada.
-We resurvey a rotating number of peaks in each range every 5 years, with a focus on collecting presence, abundance, and phenology data of alpine plants, but are also working with others to study how other important components of montane systems may also be changing.
+Since then, 29 GLORIA summits in 8 target regions have been added in the Great Basin region.
+We resurvey a rotating number of peaks in each mountain range every 5 years with a focus on collecting presence, abundance, and phenology data of alpine plants.
+We partner with local citizen scientists, research institutions, federal agencies, and the larger GLORIA community to asses changes in the distribution of alpine floras, as well as changes in other important components of mountain systems.

 GLORIA Great Basin, is an organization that exists to support and help fund the GLORIA field work in California and Nevada.
 Since 2004, a number of agency partners, graduate students, botanists, and alpine enthusiasts have volunteered to help collect data for this collaborative project.

 Jim & Catie Bishop,

 Jim & Catie have been an essential part of the GLORIA project since the very first California survey in 2004.
 They are both active in the state CNPS (California Native Plant Society) organization; Jim is our thunderstorm specialist and Catie is one of our alpine botanists.

 Jan is a botanist/plant ecologist and collects vascular plants & bryophytes in the Great Basin, Mojave Desert, and Sierra Nevada.
 She has volunteered on GLORIA projects since 2009.